 The only definitive treatment for adenomyosis is total hysterectomy (surgical removal of the entire uterus).
 GnRH (gonadotropin releasing hormone) agonists have been used in a few cases, resulting in a temporary decrease in uterine size, in amenorrhea (cessation of menstrual cycling), and even in the ability to conceive.
 Unfortunately, regrowth of the adenomyosis and recurrence of symptoms usually occur within six months of stopping GnRH treatment.

 Endometrial polyps are excess outgrowths of the endometrium (innermost uterine layer) in the uterine cavity.
-Polyps rarely in benign or malignant growths.

 The prevalence of polyps is estimated to be 10 percent to 24 percent of women undergoing hysterectomy (surgical removal of the uterus) or localized endometrial biopsy.
 Endometrial polyps are rare among women younger than 20 years of age.
 The incidence of these polyps rises steadily with increasing age, peaking in the fifth decade of life, and gradually declining after menopause.

 The most frequent symptom of women with endometrial polyps is metrorrhagia (irregular, acyclic uterine bleeding), which is reported in 50 percent of symptomatic cases.
 Post-menstrual spotting is also common.
 Less frequent symptoms include heavy menstrual bleeding, post-menopausal bleeding, and breakthrough bleeding during hormonal therapy.
 Overall, endometrial polyps account for 25 percent of abnormal bleeding in both premenopausal and postmenopausal women.